 - Students must have a minimum cumulative grade point average of 2.0 (C).
-Any course taken to satisfy the major requirements must be completed with a minimum grade of - C- unless otherwise specified and the grade point average of all courses taken in the major must be at least 2.0.
-The major requirements for computer science include core courses, computer science electives, math courses and specialization area courses. - Students must complete a minimum of 30 credit hours in courses at the 300-400 (junior-senior) level. - Students must complete at least 12 credit hours of course work in the major field of study on the Bloomington campus. - Students are expected to complete the requirements for their undergraduate degree within eight years of admission to Indiana University.
-Students are allowed to continue beyond this time period only at the discretion of the Student Services office. - Courses that fulfill the requirements for a specialization area may also meet the general education distribution requirements. - Specialization area courses cannot count as computer science core courses, required math courses or computer science elective courses. - If specialization area courses are equivalent to computer science major course requirements, students should substitute an alternate course.
+Any course taken to satisfy the major requirements must be completed with a minimum grade of C- unless otherwise specified and the grade point average of all courses taken in the major must be at least 2.0.
+The major requirements for intelligent systems engineering include math and science foundation courses, engineering core courses, engineering electives, and concentration courses. - Students must complete a minimum of 30 credit hours in courses at the 300-400 (junior-senior) level. - Students must complete at least 12 credit hours of course work in the major field of study on the Bloomington campus. - Students are expected to complete the requirements for their undergraduate degree within eight years of admission to Indiana University.
+Students are allowed to continue beyond this time period only at the discretion of the Student Services office. - Courses that fulfill the requirements for a concentration area may also meet the general education distribution requirements. - Concentration area courses cannot count as engineering core courses, required math courses, or engineering elective courses. - If concentration area courses are equivalent to intelligent systems major course requirements, student should substitute an alternate course.